JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

 checkBox("Show tabs in single row", uiSettings::scrollTabLayoutInEditor)
 ```

+Note that the bound property reference syntax also can be used to reference Java fields or getter/setter pairs (if the getter and setter match the Kotlin naming conventions).

 Alternatively, many factory methods support specifying a getter/setter pair for cases when a property mapping is more complicated:

 ```kotlin